Property Investment

 This will open up job opportunities and make Rolleston even more self-sufficient.

-Yes, a lot of these projects aren’t yet finished, but remember once these projects are finished house prices will tend to rise to factor this in.
-So, you generally want to buy a property in these areas before the ribbon is cut on these projects.
+Yes, a lot of these projects aren’t yet finished, but remember once these projects are finished, house prices tend to rise to factor this in.
+So, you generally want to buy in these areas before the ribbon is cut on these projects.

 The biggest gains usually come just after a project is announced or when the opportunity is less obvious.